tdakuzaku/sienge-test/README.md

 If you want to check that it just work, run `mvn verify`.
 Also, to run only the unit test, use `mvn test`.
 And to run only the integration tests, use  `mvn failsafe:integration-test`.

-## Documentation
-The documentation of the **REST API** is built automatically on `mvn package`.
-You can see it by running the server and going to <http://localhost:8080/docs>.

-Also, you can see it after a `mvn prepare-package`, that will run the tests and generate the documentation into `target/generated-docs/index.html`.

 ## Built With
 * [Java](https://www.java.com/download/) - Programming Language